Cori L. McGuire’s Refined Parenting Coordination Method

 Stage One: Consensus, Coaching, and Agreement‑Building

-(The Majority of the Process)
+(The majority of the process)

-Here, the Parenting Coordinator works in a non‑coercive, relational, and facilitative role, supporting parents in addressing day‑to‑day parenting issues without court involvement.
+Most Parenting Coordination work occurs in this first stage.
+Here, the Parenting Coordinator works in a non‑coercive, facilitative role, supporting parents in addressing day‑to‑day parenting issues within the framework of their existing court order or parenting agreement.

 This stage may include:

-• coaching parents in communication and conflict containment
+• coaching communication and conflict‑containment skills

-• facilitating discussions about parenting issues that fall within the existing order
+• facilitating discussions about discrete parenting issues

-• supporting insight, reflection, and personal change
+• encouraging reflection, insight, and parental change

 This work is human by design.
+Parents are not compelled to agree.
+Behavioural change is encouraged, not enforced.

 Why This Stage Works